 What it looks like

-SOTACOR 80mg tablets are light blue, biconvex, capsule shaped tablets, with “BMS 621” and a score bar engraved on one side and plain on the other side.
+- SOTACOR 80mg tablets are light blue, biconvex, capsule shaped tablets, plain on one side and engraved 'S', '80' and a break bar on the other side.

-SOTACOR 160mg are light blue biconvex, capsule shaped tablets with “BMS160” and a score bar engraved on one side and plain on the other
+- SOTACOR 160mg are light blue biconvex, capsule shaped tablets, plain on one side and engraved 'S', '160' and a break bar on the other side.

 - microcrystalline cellulose